 Our ethos is relaxed and informal, the international house-party spirit is dynamic and fun and every meal and glass of wine is on the house (which seems the only civilised way to run a holiday!).

-But do not be deceived by the lazy lunches on the terrace and the views of vultures circling below, for we are also a team of highly-focused professionals passionately dedicated to all that we do.
-We see absolutely no reason why the two should not go hand in hand!
+But do not be deceived, we are also a team of highly-focused professionals, passionately dedicated to all we do.
+Is there any reason why the two should not go hand in hand?